-(c) determine if the family shall continue to be licensed as a PSD foster family.
+(c) determine if the family shall continue to be licensed as a PSD resource family.

-D. PSD shall notify the foster parent in writing, by return of receipt mail, of the results and PSD actions of any substantiated abuse and neglect investigation or policy violations.
+D. PSD shall notify the resource parent in writing, by return of receipt mail, of the results and PSD actions of any substantiated abuse and neglect investigation or policy violations.

 E. The results of any substantiated abuse and neglect investigation or policy violation, which is not the subject of court action, may be reviewed through CYFD’s administrative review process.
-The foster family may request an administrative review within ten days of receiving the written notice.
+The resource family may request an administrative review within 10 days of receiving the written notice.

 A. PSD staff may develop and implement a crisis intervention plan to prevent the disruption of a foster or adoptive placement and strengthen the family’s capacity to care for the child.

 B. If disruption is unavoidable, PSD staff focuses on minimizing the trauma to the child.
 After a disruption, PSD staff re-assesses the permanency plan for the child and child’s placement and service needs.

 [184.108.40.206 NMAC - Rp, 220.127.116.11 NMAC, 9/29/2015]

 18.104.22.168 POST ADOPTION CONTACT AGREEMENT (PACA): PSD facilitates the negotiation of post adoption contact agreements.